tanghyd/spiir/CONTRIBUTING.md

 to GitHub where the documentation will be hosted via GitHub Pages.
 The GitHub Actions script in `.github/workflows/sphinx.yaml` will automatically push to the source files in `docs/build/html` to a stand-alone branch called `gh-pages` for hosting the HTML.
-For more information, see the [Sphinx GitHub Pages Deployment Tutorial][] from Sphinvx.
+For more information, see the [Sphinx GitHub Pages Deployment Tutorial][] from Sphinx.

-This documentation was originally produced by calling `sphinx-quickstart` in the `docs/` directory, and making the necessary changes to `docs/source/conf.py`, as well as adding a `make docs` command to `docs/Makefile`.

 <!-- # References -->
 [NumPy Documentation Style Guide]: https://numpydoc.readthedocs.io/en/latest/format.html